rohit180497/NBFI-Loan-Repayment/README.md

 This repository presents an End-to-End MLOps Architecture for Loan Default Prediction designed to automate the entire machine learning lifecycle—from data ingestion to model deployment and monitoring—leveraging the power of Azure Cloud.

-## Project Overview

-This project aims to build an end-to-end loan default prediction system for a Non-Banking Financial Institution (NBFI).
-The system is designed to ingest, clean, process, and predict loan default probabilities while ensuring model deployment, monitoring, and automated CI/CD.

 By implementing MLOps best practices, this solution enhances model reliability, scalability, and reproducibility—making it ready for real-world deployment in financial services.

 ## High Level Architecture